 Contractors currently on the “A” List who demonstrate a record of good work and good bid participation can, with prior notice to NC State, bid as an “extra” contractor for up to two projects in a fiscal year’s time frame (from July 1 to June 30).
 In this event, the normal rotational group (with substitutions, if applicable) will bid on a project, and the requesting contractor can bid as an “extra” contractor.
-If a contractor wishes to use one of the two annual “Freelance” bids, then the Assistant Director for Construction at Design and Construction Services must be contacted in advance.
+If a contractor wishes to use one of the two annual “Freelance” bids, then the Assistant Director for Construction at Contract Construction must be contacted in advance.
 As long as the Manager is contacted a week prior to the next pre-bid walkthrough, the contractor will be allowed to bid on the NEXT Group Bid project in that contractor’s specialty group, regardless of price or scope of work (i.e., no “shopping” for jobs is allowed).

 8. Bid Participation

 NC State tracks bid participation of contractors as a factor in the continual determination of “A” or “B” List status.
 Those contractors who participate in a high percentage of bids to which invited, and who continually submit viable, competitive bids, will receive continued consideration for the “A” List, pending the execution of quality work, coordination, and other factors.
 Contractors not actively participating in the bid process may be downgraded in status.